hannesdatta/course-odcm/content/docs/course/_index.md

 ### Learning goals

-Web scraping and Application Programming Interfaces are among the must-have skills of marketing analysts and data scientists.
-The internet offers abundant possibilities to collect data used in empirical research projects and provide business value (e.g., social networks, digital media providers, price comparison websites, and online platforms).
+The internet provides a wealth of information that can be utilized for academic and business purposes.
+This course is designed to equip students with the skills to collect such “web data” at scale.
+Through hands-on training, students will learn how to extract valuable data from publicly available websites (e.g., social networks, digital media platforms, or price comparison websites).
+Specifically, this course will cover the techniques of web scraping and Application Programming Interfaces (APIs) using Python.
 After successful completion of this course, students will be able to:

 - Explain how to use web data for creating marketing insight[^1]
 - Select web data sources and evaluate their value to inform a specific research context or business problem[^1]